Arancha-Shamar/ServerApi/README.md

 }

 If you do not input the correct required fields.
 Postman and similiar softwares will not allow the post to happen.

+Everything is tested and is working as it should.
+If you find any issues please let me know so I can learn to fix these issues.

 PATRIK NU GER DU MIG VG I DETTA!
 Detta är en bra förklaring :D